Share your insights

 Reflex anoxic seizure

-• Often precipitated by a bump on head, emotion (e.g. fear, surprise), crying or fever
+• Often precipitated by emotion (e.g. fear), upset, trauma or fever

 • Very pale